-OK, so why is this politics part relevant for Axway, for our customers and for you reading this?
+OK, so why is this politics part relevant to Axway and our customers?
 Very simply, this makes the point that what we do with technology, what our customers do and what we enable as technology is strategic to our customer’s business.
 For EAs leading the use of our technology, their focus must be on the business value of technology and on delivering real business value with the technology.

-And, yes, of course, there were sessions on all the top and emerging technology trends–many relevant to Axway–I’ll write more on those separately.
-In Gartner’s Sauls Brand’s closing keynote “Delivering World-Class EA in the Digital Age,” he brought all this home in directing the audience to establish EA as an internal management consultancy to the organization, as well as mastering emerging and strategic trends to help think about business transformation and to help apply new technologies to create new business designs and new business models.
+Yes, of course, there were sessions on all the top and emerging technology trends.
+Many relevant to Axway–I’ll write more on those separately.
+In Gartner’s Sauls Brand’s closing keynote “Delivering World-Class EA in the Digital Age,” he brought all this home in directing the audience to establish EA as an internal management consultancy to the organization.
+Also as mastering emerging and strategic trends to help think about business transformation.
+Also to help apply new technologies to create new business designs and new business models.

 Great event Gartner!
 And, oh, by the way, we had fantastic conversations and booth traffic to boot!